Capital punishment in Ohio: Electric chair

 Ohio switched its method of execution from hanging to electrocution in 1897.

 Thomas Edison, a resident of Akron, Ohio, as well as New York, New Jersey, and Michigan, directed his employees to develop the electric chair.
 Edison felt that the electric chair would be less cruel than hanging.
-Unfortunately, a prisoner's bones were set on fire during Edison's prison demonstration.
+However, a prisoner's bones were set on fire during Edison's prison demonstration.

 "[O]n the 10th day of March 1938, the said Warden shall cause a current of electricity of sufficient intensity to cause death to pass through the body of the said defendant, the application of such current to be continued until the said defendant is dead, and may God have mercy on your soul".

-Ohio executed 315 people via electrocution until 1963 before it switched over to lethal injection in the 1990s.
+Ohio executed 175 people via electrocution until 1963 before it switched over to lethal injection in the 1990s.

 Lethal injection

-Lethal injection was the most recent method of execution in Ohio.
+Lethal injection is the current method of execution.

 Over the years, the state of Ohio has used several methods of lethal injection, culminating in the two-drug combination of midazolam and hydromorphone.